“People who love to eat are always the best people.” Julia Child

 Restaurant of the Year – Hot Suppa

 My restaurant of the year for 2016 is Hot Suppa.
 Not exactly an obvious choice and not without some serious competition, they edged out my other choices by a narrow margin.
 I went there expecting a decent meal, but Hot Suppa was so insanely good, so decidedly flavorful, and just spot on in every way that after I left I had to figure out if my time there was a dream or reality.
-There’s a reason what they’re always busy and I’m thrilled I figured it out this year on my first ever visit.
+There’s a reason that they’re always busy and I’m thrilled I figured it out this year on my first ever visit.

 If I have any regrets about my stint at Hot Suppa, it’s that I only got to try a few items.
 But with large portion sizes, I ate all I could handle at a very reasonable price.
 I started with the deviled eggs which were very good and the meal only went up from there.
 Their fried chicken won me over with the first spicy/sweet, tender bite, their award winning mac and cheese was practically the definition of comfort food done to perfection, and the cornbread was like nothing I ever had.
 When I finished off the warm chocolate bread pudding with bourbon butter sauce, I knew I had experienced something special.